lainio/err2/README.md

 ```

 which is the helper handler for cases that don't need to annotate the error.
 If
-you need to annotate the error you can use either `Annotate` or `Returnf`.
-These
+you need to annotate the error you can use `Returnf`.
+There is a wrapping
-functions have their error wrapping versions as well: `Annotatew` and `Returnw`.
+version `Returnw` even you will not need it.

 Our general guideline is:
 > Do not wrap an error when doing so would expose implementation details.